NSWSESMembers/Lighthouse/README.md

 ###In development:

 - Address history - display other jobs with same address.
-- NITC exports
+- NITC exports.

 ###To Do

-- Prefill "Primary Action" on job completion based of job type (you know, because of all the RCR we do on landsearch jobs)
+- Prefill "Primary Action" on job completion based of job type (you know, because of all the RCR we do on landsearch jobs).
-- Prefill "Contact" on send message screen to fill with users HQ
+- Prefill "Contact" on send message screen to fill with users HQ.

 ###Tested: